 Eggs from ducks, quail, chickens and geese each have their own nutritional profile and distinct tastes.
-They also all preform very differently when cooked.
+They also all perform very differently when cooked.
 It comes back to the ecology of the bird.

 Geese are large water birds, and their young actually require more water during their extended development.
 Mother geese actually have to go out and moisten their breast feathers to keep their eggs moist.
 As a result, a goose egg is naturally a bit “wetter” than a chicken egg.

 Online conversions will tell you that the average goose egg is equivalent to roughly 3 chicken eggs.
-The egg at pictured above is slightly bigger than that, but we’ll use it’s measurements for this comparison.
+The egg pictured above is slightly bigger than that, but we’ll use its measurements for this comparison.
 The proportions of egg/white/shell are very different, as are the nutrient contents.

 The egg white proteins are also considerably different, and in my experience, goose egg whites do not whip well and result in watery baked goods that don’t hold together well when used in place of chicken whites.

 As with chicken eggs, goose eggs vary dramatically in size based on the bird that laid them (age, species, etc).
 Goose eggs collected thus far from our flock of American Buff geese have varied from 114g to 218g.
 The average goose egg weighs roughly 150g.

 Goose Egg Substitutions

 What does this all mean for cooking with goose eggs?
 Depending on the size, you can substitute them for 2-4 chicken eggs, but keep in mind the differences in the fat and white.

 They make very good custards, but horrible mousse.
 They also taste amazing as a fried egg, and if you can get the timing right, poaching makes for an impressive if not overwhelming sight when the yolk is popped over a bed of just about anything.